MartinBanchero/mpxtractor/github.md

 <p class="caption">

-**Figure 1:** Representation over a microplate frame of growth rates for each well.
-Note that in this case the attribute *condition* was chosen to be coloured.
+**Figure 1:** Representation over a microplate mimic of the design file. to be coloured.

 </p>